akilapilapitiya/Grain_Store_Management_System/README.md

 # Granix

-A Fully Functional software Solution to Manage a set of warehouse used to sotre and Sell Crops.
+A centralized software solution for managing the operations, inventory, and reporting needs of a grain storage facility.
+The system aims to optimize grain handling processes, ensure quality control, and provide efficient reporting tools for decision-making